 Then, a few months before she turned 3, something happened inside her little brain.
 Suddenly, she couldn’t get enough of that dress-up stash.
 Before we knew it, she was wearing out every costume, and literally spending her entire evening assembling bizarre outfits..

 In the years since, we’ve been introduced by their other grandma to the Little Dress Up Shop.
 Holy cow are these clothes amazing!
 You know when you buy one of those dress-up princess outfits at Target because your kid really wants it?
 But you put it between your hands and it’s scratchy as all get-out?
 Then you notice the trunk of your car is literally covered in cheap glitter.
 Ugh.
-We have several of them, and they get worn regularly.
-But the Little Dress Up Shop is next level.
+The Little Dress Up Shop is next level.
 These clothes are not like that.
 They are soft, well made, and last forever.
 The accessories are fabulous.

 The best part is that my son is now getting excited about dress up, too.
 Lately, the two of them have been even putting on plays in the living room for us at night, and it’s hysterically funny.
 Also, it gets boring pretty fast.
 But there are some adorable moments!
 Chicken Patty currently has his very own knight, dragon, and firefighter costumes, whereas Turkey Burger is still mostly committed to princess attire.